LuckyDogeDev/lucky-data/README.md

 6. `exchange.observePairs()` Gets an observable for the top 1000 pairs (by liquidity in USD).
 7. `exchange.observeEthPrice()` Gets an observable for the current USD price of ETH.
 8. `exchange.observeFactory()` Gets an observable for the LuckySwap factory.
-9. `bar.observeInfo()` Gets an observable for GoldNuggetBar contract info.
+9. `alchemybench.observeInfo()` Gets an observable for AlchemyBench contract info.
-10. `maker.observePendingServings()` Gets an observable for pending servings.
+10. `smelter.observePendingServings()` Gets an observable for pending servings.

 ## Timeseries